lasaneb/TheRelevantElement/README.md

 ## Further Development
 <p> Further development will be primarily driven by client input.
 Input fields will be added to allow the client to run article searches with different keywords.
-The app will also be deployed usingthe streamlit cloud.
+The app will also be deployed using the streamlit cloud.
 The bank account smart contract will be deployed to the Ethereum Mainnet.
 The artworks will be used to mint and sell NFTs.
 A web hosting service such as GoDaddy.com will be used to buy a domain.
-A website builder such as Wix.com in conjuction with the deployed streamlit app will be used to further enhance the front-end client interface.
-The client and development team will enhance the monitization by requiring a donation each time a new set of articles is requested.
-Alternativly, the team will consider a monthly subscription service as the primary method to monitize this service.
+A website builder such as Wix.com in conjunction with the deployed streamlit app will be used to further enhance the front-end client interface.
+The client and development team will enhance the monetization by requiring a donation each time a new set of articles is requested.
+Alternatively, the team will consider a monthly subscription service as the primary method to monetize this service.